 Transactional clients are perceptive about the cost and ease of doing business with a provider.
 They look for solutions that will be favorable to their business, which is why they are likely to choose an agency with the best deal.

 Consultative clients, on the other hand, seek a solution to their problems.
 The challenge here lies in aligning your service criteria to their needs.
-In this case, value should be the main point of your marketing collaterals.
+In this case, the value should be the main point of your marketing collaterals.

 How do marketing collaterals fit in the sales process, though?
 Your marketing collaterals serve as powerful tools that minimize the risk of losing potential clients.
 Whitepapers, guides, and case studies highlighting your digital marketing expertise are useful when your sales team is pitching to clients.
+For instance, franchise businesses looking into investing in SEO but don’t have knowledge of its value can benefit from your marketing collaterals.
+When the time comes they need SEO franchise services, they’ll have enough information to proceed with their SEO campaign.

 2. Redefining conversion